… and i yearn for yarn to follow the braid

 It is time to remember ourselves.

 In the old days, rites of passages were performed to celebrate all the phases that both boys and girls go through into adulthood and beyond.
-And I truly believe that these hold importance, which at first might seem meaningless, it actually creates a deep psychological importance.
+And I truly believe that these hold importance, and even if at first it might all seem meaningless, it actually creates a deep psychological importance.

-w o m a n ‘ s r i t e s o f p a s s a g e
+w o m e n ‘ s r i t e s o f p a s s a g e

 You’ve probably read the story of The Twelve Dancing Princesses by Brothers Grimm.
 Well, this is actually a story of the rites of passage for a woman; each new door they stepped in, from outside the comfort of their bedroom, through the enchanted forest, into the underground king’s castle, and then back again, represent individual phases that a woman goes through in her individuality and maturity.